-- IMAX helps employees plan for the longer term with contributions to a defined contribution pension plan as well as managing a year-end bonus program and offering generous referral bonuses (up to $3K) when employees successfully recruit a friend
+- IMAX helps employees plan for the longer term with contributions to a defined contribution pension plan and manages a year-end bonus program -- additionally, the company offers generous referral bonuses (up to $3,000) when employees successfully recruit a friend

 - IMAX's head office features its own IMAX theatre (where employees can invite their friends and family for weekend viewings) as well as two barrier-free washrooms, shower facilities and an area used for weekly yoga and pilates classes -- outside, the company maintains two bicycles for employees to use as needed during the work day

 - IMAX's subsidized social committee organizes a number of events and celebrations for staff each year including a children's holiday party, IMAX friends and family movie screenings for major blockbuster events, and summer events such as a volleyball tournament and billiard and bowling nights